brunoJSX/civi-challenge/README.md

     expo start
   ```

-  Finally, it will open in a browser tab, you can use the android or ios emulator, or simply download the Expo app, on your physical device, and read the QRCode.
+  Download the Expo app, on your physical device, and read the QRCode that appeared on your terminal.

   ***

-  **NOTE**
+  **NOTE :warning:**

-  If you want to use the Expo app, you must be on the same wifi network.
+  Your mobile device and front-end server must be on the same Wi-Fi network

   ***